 Failure to have a section 3A ‘fixed trust’ means that you pay extra land tax.

 Concessional land tax in New South Wales

-In all States of Australia (except for NSW), there is an automatic threshold before land tax is payable for land held in Unit Trusts.
-In NSW, there is no tax-free threshold for taxable land in a Unit Trust unless it is a 'fixed trust'.
-If your Unit Trust is a 'usual' Unit Trust then you pay land tax on every dollar of your NSW land.
+In most States, there is an automatic threshold before land tax is payable for land held in Unit Trusts.
+In NSW, there is no tax-free threshold for taxable land in a Unit Trust unless it is a ‘fixed trust’.
+If your Unit Trust is a ‘usual’ Unit Trust then you pay land tax on every dollar of your NSW land.

 If you own land in NSW that is in a ‘fixed trust’ complying with section 3A, you only pay tax on the amount over the threshold.
 For example, if you have a $300,000 property in your Unit Trust then in all States you don’t pay land tax because it is under the threshold.
 However, in NSW, you do pay land tax on a $300,000 property – if you are in a Unit Trust.
 However, if you are in a section 3A ‘fixed’ Unit Trust then this property is under the NSW threshold for land tax, no land tax is payable.

 Example of why you need to vary Unit Trust for NSW land

 If the threshold is, say, $400,000 and your property is worth $500,000 then you should only pay land tax on $100,000 – that is the case in a ‘fixed’ unit trust.
 In contrast, if your trust is not ‘fixed’ you pay land tax on the full amount – $500,000.
 You missed out on the threshold.